 In May of 2000, the founding members emotionally made their Solemn Professions as Benedictine monks.
 On the same day, the first new member made his first vows.
 Over the next few years, the monastery was able to purchase several adjacent properties, allowing us to welcome more guests and accommodate more monks.
 The community also began chanting a more traditional version of the liturgy.

-Today, the monastery numbers eight in Solemn Vows, one in temporary profession, and one Claustral Oblate.
+Today, the monastery numbers eight in Solemn Vows, with one in temporary profession.
 In keeping with our contemplative charism (we are usually numbered, with the Carmelites of Des Plaines and the Poor Clares in Lemont, as one of three such communities in the Archdiocese), we chant the full Divine Office and steep ourselves in the ethereal beauty of Gregorian chant.
 In fidelity to our mission to the city, we schedule our day to allow the most number of guests, and we pray daily for the bishops, priests and consecrated persons in the Archdiocese, as well as for vocations.

-In August of 2004, Father Peter Funk was blessed as the third superior in the history of the community.
+In August of 2004, Prior Peter was blessed to become the third superior in the history of the community.

 On December 31, 2011, Abbot Bruno Marin, OSB, former Abbot President of the Subiaco Congregation, erected the Monastery as an autonomous house.
 Prior Peter was appointed and installed as the community’s first Conventual Prior.